Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Summary and conclusion

 \section{Summary and conclusion}

 In this study, we considered in detail the diffusion of charged particles in TMFs and calculated the dipolar anisotropies of CRs in the energy range from 0.1 EeV 100 EeV for the $\Lambda$CDM model, $f(R)$ power-law model and the Starobinsky model under the assumption of pure proton as well as pure helium, carbon and iron nuclei composition of UHECRs.
 We found that the anisotropy for the $\Lambda$CDM model and the Starobinsky model are almost identical to each other.
 On the other hand, the $f(R)$ power-law shows the highest anisotropy whether it is for protons and other nuclei.
 In the iron nuclei case, the lower range of dipolar amplitude dominated the plots in all those cosmological models considered here.
-To summarize the dependency of various factors such as energy, magnetic field, source distance, and also the cosmological model on the UHECRs anisotropy, we draw the slice contour plots in Fig.\ \ref{fig4} by keeping a range of anisotropy for all these models from 0.4 to 0.5.
+To summarize the dependency of various factors such as energy, magnetic field, source distance, and also the cosmological model on the UHECRs anisotropy, we draw the slice contour plots in Fig.\ \ref{fig6} by keeping a range of anisotropy for all these models from 0.4 to 0.5.
 From these plots, we can conclude that for the higher value of anisotropy, the required conditions are: higher energy, weak magnetic field strength, and closer to the source distance.
+These conditions are the results of the facts that high energetic CRs from a source at a particular distance are deflected less by a weak magnetic field than a strong magnetic field.
+Similarly, CRs from a nearby source with a particular energy have been deflected less by a magnetic field of a given strength than CRs from a distant source but with the same energy at the source.
+Thus, high energetic UHECRs from a nearby source in a weak magnetic field will be deflected very little from the source direction during their propagation, which leads to higher anisotropic distribution of UHECRs.
 For the same value of anisotropy with the given values of energy and magnetic field, the source distance depends on the cosmological model.
-For example, the anisotropy amplitude of 0.5 has been obtained (for certain values of magnetic field and energy) at source distances of $\sim$ 41 Mpc and $\sim$ 37 Mpc for the power-law model and the Starobinsky model respectively.
-While the same magnitude of anisotropy can be obtained at a source distance of $\sim$ 33 Mpc in the $\Lambda$CDM model.
+For example, the anisotropy amplitude of 0.5 has been obtained (for certain values of magnetic field and energy) at source distances of $\sim$ 37 Mpc and $\sim$ 33 Mpc for the power-law model and the Starobinsky model respectively.
+While the same magnitude of anisotropy can be obtained at a source distance of $\sim$ 30 Mpc in the $\Lambda$CDM model.
 Overall, the level of anisotropies of UHECRs predicted by our considered $f(R)$ gravity models which are in comparison to the prediction of the $\Lambda$CDM model are found to be consistent with observations at EeV energies \cite{harari,harari2021}.

 At this point, it is to be noted that as our nearby Universe (within 100 Mpc) does not have a uniform distribution of sources, some directions have more sources than others.
 It is anticipated that, when this anisotropy is taken into account (for 2MRS galaxy catalog), the CRs distribution's dipole amplitude will rise by a factor of 1.5 to 2 \cite{harari}.
 The CR distribution's asymmetry is indicated by this dipole amplitude, and as it grows, the CR distribution will become more lopsided.
 The direction of the dipole amplitude is also predicted to be the same as the direction of motion of the Local Group \cite{harari, erdogdu}, which is the galaxy cluster that we are a part of.
 In comparison to the anisotropies that the Compton-Getting effect would produce, the anisotropies in the CRs distribution that are brought about by the anisotropies in the galaxy distribution are substantially bigger \cite{kachelriess}.
 Thus the anisotropy in the local distribution of sources is predicted to cause the anisotropy in CRs distribution.